ejb1733/CPSC210-project/README.md

 - As a user, I'd like to be able to add Courses to my course worklist.
 - As a user, I'd like to be able to name my worklist.
-- As a user, I'd like to be able to create custom course.
+- As a user, I'd like to be able to create custom courses.
-- As a user, I'd like to be able to create multiple worklists.
-- As a user, I'd like to be able to edit my worklists by adding or removing courses.
+- As a user, I'd like to be able to edit my worklists by modifying their names, or by adding/removing courses.
-- As a user, I want to be able to save my Worklists and custom courses to a file.
+- As a user, I want to be able to save my worklists and custom courses to a file.
-- As a user, I want to be able to load my Worklists and custom courses from a file.
+- As a user, I want to be able to load my worklists and custom courses from a file.